leonardehrenfried/debug-maven-plugin/README.markdown

 This plugin assists the developer to debug exactly these dependency resolution problems.

-It has the following goals:
+It has the following goals (the artifact has been uploaded to Maven Central so will be available without specifying a separate repository):

 ##`tree`
 *Command line*: